EmilioSG23/MinecraftAPI/README.md

 Welcome to the **Minecraft API**!
 This project provides a RESTful API and a frontend interface to access detailed information about Minecraft entities such as blocks, mobs, items, biomes, structures, and more.

 > 🚨 **Note:** This is a read-only API.
 All endpoints are `GET` methods only.
 The purpose is to provide Minecraft-related data to the community and developers.
+>
+> 🚨 **UNOFFICIAL:** Also, this Minecraft API is not official for the game, it has no relationship with Mojang, it is simply used for informational purposes for the community.
 ---

 ## ⚒️ Introduction